Media Kit

 He enjoys traveling, is an avid gamer, and besides his husband of many years, the love of his life is his husky, Ruby.
 He balances many, many hours writing at his kitchen table by trying to be an athlete, since his other childhood dream was to become an Olympic gymnast.
 Chances of that one, though, are looking pretty slim?

-He is represented by Naomi Davis (they/them) at BookEnds Literary.
+He is represented by Naomi Davis (they/she) at BookEnds Literary.

 Praise for A Fractured Infinity